 The Hotel Julien is a luxury 133 room hotel, located right in the heart of Downtown Dubuque, Iowa.
 It’s a building that is rich in history and was originally built in an area so it would be the first building that people would see when they crossed the bridge from Illinois into Iowa!

 Disclosure AD: Thank you to the Hotel Julien for hosting my stay.
 As always opinions are my own.
 This post contains affiliate links.
+I may make a small commission on purchases made after clicking the link, as no extra cost to you.
 For more information visit Privacy & Disclosure Policy.

 Hotel Julien Dubuque Review

 To give you an idea of how long the Hotel Julien has been around, I will first give you a tiny history lesson.

 1833 – the USA government allowed people to start settling in the area.

 1837 – the town came to be known as Dubuque (facts credit: Travel Dubuque).